rei/rei-cedar-docs/docs/components/selects/README.md

 <cdr-doc-api type="event" :api-data="$page.frontmatter.versions[0].components[0].api.events" />

+## Component Variables

+<cdr-doc-comp-vars name="CdrSelect">Note that the <a href="../component-variables/#CdrLabelStandalone">cdr-label-standalone mixins</a> should be used for assembling the label element. </cdr-doc-comp-vars>

 ## Usage

 The **CdrSelect** component requires `v-model` to bind the selected value to your data model, as well as a `label` for accessibility.